 Another example of the Tragedy of the Commons lies in overfishing.
 In Canada, the Grand Banks fishery off the coast of Newfoundland was a means of livelihood for regional fishermen.
 Abundant in cod, the fishery allowed fishermen to catch as many cod as they desired without negatively impacting their population.

 Then, in the 1960s, advancements in technology allowed fishermen to catch vast quantities of cod, far more than before.
 However, with each passing season, the amount of cod deteriorated and by the 1990s, the fishing industry in the region collapsed because there wasn’t enough fish to go around.
 This situation where individual fishermen took advantage of opportunities to benefit themselves in the short term, even when their actions were clearly detrimental to society in the long term, encapsulates the self-preserving mindset behind the Tragedy of the Commons.
 These fishermen thought logically, but not collectively, which led to their downfall.

-The Tragedy of the Commons can also be applied to the COVID-19 pandemic still plaguing the planet.
+The Tragedy of the Commons can also be applied to the COVID-19 pandemic.
 In its early days, people were generally wary of mixing with anyone outside their immediate family, leaving their homes less and working from home.
 However, another result of the pandemic was that people began to stock up on food and utilities.
 People likely assumed that everyone else would stock up as well and so the only solution was to preempt this scenario and stockpile food before the next person could.
 Again, people were thinking logically, but not collectively, and herein lies the relevance of the Tragedy of the Commons.
 Individuals took advantage of opportunities that benefited themselves, but spread out the harmful effects of their consumption across society.